SwaffelSmurf/docs/tryhackme/digdug.md

 ### Retrieve the flag from the DNS server!

 This task is very simple.
-Just read the description and thinl clearly.
+Just read the description and think clearly.
 First thing I did whas writing down the given information:

 `<IP_ADDRESS>` is our DNS server

-`dig` is the command we use to gather DNS information `givemetheflag.com` is the domain name to investigate
+`dig` is the command we use to gather DNS information

+`givemetheflag.com` is the domain name to investigate

 Now that we know that, let's put it together in a one-liner: